 However, this infrastructure is also problematic for several reasons: first, and fundamentally, relying on the best interests of the child does not produce a clear and definitive normative standard.
-The principle of the child’s best interests is non-specific, and its deployment, as has been argued in the literature, may even be manipulative.
-Second, even if we can evaluate the child's best interest, it would appear to be necessary to separate the parental interest — the interest of the non-resident parent to protect his relationship with the child, in and of itself — from the child’s interests.
-This is important, even if protecting the best interests of the child also indirectly benefits the parent’s interests, and despite the fact that in many cases these are common interests.
-And third, combining these reasons, putting the child and his interests and rights in the middle of the dispute may place him or her in conflict with the resident-parent—or, no less problematic, at the center of an adult battlefield, in which each side attempts to “recruit” the child to support their stand.
+The principle of the child’s best interests is non-specific and its deployment, as has been argued in the literature, may even be manipulative.
+Second, even if we can evaluate the child’s best interest, it would appear to be necessary to separate the parental interest — the interest of the non-resident parent to protect his relationship with the child, in and of itself — from the child’s interests.
+This is important, even if protecting the best interests of the child also indirectly benefits the parent’s interests and despite the fact that in many cases these are common interests.
+And third, combining these reasons, putting the child and his interests and rights in the middle of the dispute may place him or her in conflict with the resident parent—or, no less problematic, at the center of an adult battlefield, in which each side attempts to “recruit” the child to support their stand.
 But it is a mistake, in my opinion, to conceive of this conflict as a conflict between the child (and his interests and rights) and the parent.
 Rather, the level of relationship that is relevant to legal arrangements is that between the step-parent and the non-resident legal parent.

 Yet another alternative seeks to locate regulation in the arena of the relationship between the legal parents.
 That is, to attribute the behavior of the step-parent to the obligations of his partner, the resident parent, and to impose upon her (rather than on him) the obligation to maintain and protect the relationship between the non-resident parent and the child.
 Although we can identify a legal relationship between the separated parents and impose mutual obligations between them (even years after their separation), certainly as far as their relationship with their child is concerned, and as is indeed the case when appropriate, it is unacceptable, in my opinion, to allow the step-parent to “hide” behind the resident parent.
-Such a conceptualization diminishes the role of the step-parent in the child's life and his significance as an individual with a separate and distinct relationship with the child, and indirectly, with the non-resident parent.
+Such a conceptualization diminishes the role of the step-parent in the child’s life and his significance as an individual with a separate and distinct relationship with the child, and indirectly, with the non-resident parent.
 Only recognition of the direct relationship between the step-parent and the non-resident parent will allow for a full and exhaustive resolution of the consequences of the former’s behavior and provide the legal redress appropriate to the needs of a complex family configuration.